-Marquette University strives to integrate qualified students with disabilities as fully as possible into all aspects of university life.
-The Office of Disability Services, has been designated to coordinate this process in accordance with the university’s compliance responsibilities under the law.
-Accommodation determinations for all students with identified and documented disabilities will be made on a case-by-case basis.
-Examples of possible accommodations or services provided to students with disabilities include: lecture notes, testing arrangements, texts in alternative formats, interpreting, self-advocacy guidance, etc.
+Marquette University strives to ensure equal access to qualified students with disabilities across all aspects of university life.
+The Office of Disability Services has been designated to coordinate this process in accordance with the university’s compliance responsibilities under the law.
+Accommodation determinations for all students with identified and documented disabilities are made on a case-by-case basis.
+Any student is welcome to contact this office for more information; through an interactive process, accommodations may be approved for individuals with a diagnosed medical, physical or mental health condition that is substantially affecting at least one major life activity.

 Marquette University Police Department